Sky-Genesis-Enterprise/aether-mail-cli/README.md

 # 📫 Aether Mail CLI client

-**AetherMail CLI** is the official command-line interface (CLI) for AetherMail – the open-source email platform by [Sky Genesis Enterprise](https://skygenesisenterprise.com).
+**Aether Mail CLI** is the official command-line interface (CLI) for Aether Mail – the open-source email platform by [Sky Genesis Enterprise](https://skygenesisenterprise.com).
 It allows users to interact with their mailboxes, send emails, manage accounts, and more — all from the terminal.

 ---